ADCAS voices concerns over steel pricing and availability

-In early December British Steel warned the industry to expect a £30 a tonne price rise in the new year, partly due to raw material costs and a global surge in steel prices.
+In early December British Steel warned the industry to expect a price rise in the new year, partly due to raw material costs and a global surge in steel prices.
 Since then, prices have skyrocketed with rates up £650 to £900/tonne in some cases and steel coils being offered at between £1000 and £1250/tonne.

 Another major factor is that steel mills scaled back production around the onset of the pandemic and have been unable to ramp up production quickly enough to meet demand.
 Larger customers have therefore had to source steel from service centres instead of going directly to producers and this has quickly depleted existing stock.